Protesters Calling For Ceasefire In Gaza Take Over Ogilvie

 Similar protests have been held throughout the city in recent weeks.
 Marches being held on the weekends Downtown have attracted thousands of people calling for a ceasefire.

-The activists are calling on Israel to ends its airstrikes and ground invasion of Graza.
+The activists are calling on Israel to ends its airstrikes and ground invasion of Gaza.
 Critics of the invasion have said numerous civilians, including many children, have been killed and cut off from aid.

 More than 11,000 Palestinians have been killed in the violence, according to the Gaza Health Ministry.